New York City Brain Injury Lawyers

-We Seek Maximum Compensation For NYC Traumatic Brain Injury (TBI) Victims
+We Seek Maximum Compensation For New York City Traumatic Brain Injury (TBI) Victims

 Proving the exact cause of a head injury can be extremely difficult, and insurance companies are often quick to deny these types of claims.
 By hiring a personal injury attorney who understands brain injuries, you place yourself in a much better position with regard to obtaining full and fair compensation for your injuries.
 At Edelman & Edelman, P.C., our New York brain injury lawyers offer our clients nearly 60 years of experience in the successful resolution of TBI claims.